FabioLolix/distroware.gitlab.io/RaspberryPi_OS.md

 **Arch Linux ARM**

 	Alarm continues the philosophy of Arch Linux into new architectures, not affilated with ArchLinux

+    Armv8 info: provides an installation using the mainline kernel and U-Boot.
+    There is no support for the vendor-provided libraries, extensions, or related software.
+    Some of the hardware on the board may not work, or it may perform poorly.

 * https://archlinuxarm.org/platforms/armv6/raspberry-pi
 * https://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2